anksank/kafka/Designing_event_driven_apps.md

 ### Example

 Raise an alert is no. of transactions by a user in a 10 min window is more than 5.
+Below section, explains the solution.

+#### Using KSQL:

+- Clone the ksql repo: https://github.com/confluentinc/ksql.git
+- checkout the latest stable release.
+- Compile and package the code: `mvn package`
+- update `bootstrap.servers` property inside the config/ksql-server.properties to listen to the right port
+- start the ksql server: `bin/ksql-server-start config/ksql-server.properties`
+- server should start on port 8088.
+- run KSQL CLI: `bin/ksql`.
+By default the CLI tries to connect to the KSQL server on port 8088 on the same machine, which means no extra arguments need to be passed.
+  - run the command `SHOW STREAMS` to see the underlying streams on the KSQL and also the associated kafka topic.
+Similarly, you can run `SHOW TOPICS` to list all kafka topics on the cluster.
+If a topic is registered, it will have an entry in the SHOW STREAMS response.
+  - To register a topic as a Data Stream, we need to use `CREATE STREAM` query.
+    - `CREATE STREAM ksql_payments WITH (KAFKA_TOPIC='payments', VALUE_FORMAT='AVRO');` Before registering the topic we need to make sure that the schema has been registered for this topic.
+    - `CREATE TABLE warnings AS SELECT userId, COUNT(*) FROM ksql_payments WINDOW HOPPING (SIZE 10 MINUNTES, ADVANCE BY 1 MINUTE) GROUP BY userId HAVING COUNT(*) > 5;